pulumi/docs/pulumi-hugo/BLOGGING.md

 - [ ] Spell and grammar check.
 Consider using a service such as [Grammarly](http://grammarly.com).
 - [ ] Check for a break `<!--more-->` after the first paragraph, and ensure that your post's introduction looks right on the blog home page.
 - [ ] Check that your meta_image appears properly on the blog home page.
 Do not use animated GIFs for preview images.
-- [ ] Check that your meta_image is using the current Pulumi logo.
+- [ ] Check that your meta_image is using the current logos for Pulumi and others.
 - [ ] Preview locally.
 Check formatting, links, and images for appearance.
-- [ ] Use the [Twitter card validator](https://cards-dev.twitter.com/validator) to check the how the blog appears in a tweet (use the preview provided in the PR).
+- [ ] Use the [Twitter card validator](https://cards-dev.twitter.com/validator) to check how the blog appears in a tweet (use the preview provided in the PR).
-- [ ] Reach out in #blogs to make Marketing aware that your post is about to go live!
+- [ ] Reach out in [#blogs](https://pulumi.slack.com/archives/CCBFCGU94) to make Marketing aware that your post is about to go live!